-Sensory-seeking behavior is a term used to describe a large class of responses that occur to meet a sensory need.
-Individuals engage in sensory-seeking as a way to obtain feedback from the environment.
-No two individuals demonstrate the same sensory-seeking behaviors.
-Some children and adults with autism have lots of sensory-seeking behaviors—others have only a few or display them only in certain situations.
+Sensory seeking behavior is a term used to describe a large class of responses that occur to meet a sensory need.
+Individuals engage in sensory seeking as a way to obtain feedback from the environment.
+No two sensory seekers demonstrate the same seeking behaviors.
+Some children and adults with autism have lots of these behaviors—others have only a few or display them only in certain situations.

-Since the goal of sensory-seeking behaviors is to obtain some form of feedback from the environment, they can involve lots of different parts of the body.
-Sights, sounds, smells, tastes, textures, or body movements can all trigger sensory issues.
+Since the goal of sensory seeking behaviors is to obtain some form of feedback from the environment, they can involve lots of different parts of the body.
+Sensory issues can be triggered by:

 Some examples include: